 Chamomile has a history of assisting people in falling asleep and reducing anxiety.
 It may also help remedy some digestive issues.
 Chamomile has been discovered to have certain anti-inflammatory properties and may assist those with mouth ulcers.

-This herb has traditionally been used to treat a variety of conditions including skin, respiratory and digestive issues.
+Marshmallow root has traditionally been used to treat a variety of conditions including skin, respiratory and digestive issues.
 The active ingredient in marshmallow root is mucilage, which can be consumed in various forms.
 It may also reduce inflammation and relieve pain.

 Other remedies that can be used include licorice, slippery elm and relaxation therapies.
 Acupuncture is sometimes used by sufferers in the belief that insertion of needles into certain points in the body can treat inflammation.

 The Bottom Line